sergeych/hybrid8/README.md

 - Uncaught ruby exceptions are thrown as javascript exceptions in javascript code.
 The same, uncaught javascript exceptions raise ruby error in ruby code.

+## Main difference from therubyracer

+- correct and accurate object tracking in both JS and Ruby VMs, GC aware.

+- passed thru objects and exceptions in js -> ruby -> js -> ruby chains are usually kept unchanged, e.g. wrapped in one language then unwrapped when passed to the original language

+- Not Yet: source information in uncaught exception in js

+- Not Yet: script execution time limit

+- Script is executed in the calling ruby thread whithout unblocking it (for the sake of effectiveness).
+If we would release GIL and reqcquire it, it would take more time.
+And there is no multithreading support yet (this one might be added soon).

 ## Installation

 ### Prerequisites